-As can be expected, living in the frozen tundra of Lam...I mean, Finland, she has not grown up around people or with anything close to civilization (for example, she has never heard music or seen airplanes).
+As can be expected, living in isolated Finland, she has not grown up around people or with anything close to civilization: she has never heard music or seen airplanes.
 All her years, she has been carefully trained by Papa Erik to memorize the house of the Brothers Grimm as a meeting point once they have dealt with the mysterious Marissa.
 This Marissa has been like a shadow over Hanna's life, a source of danger that she and only she can deal with at a time of her choosing.
 All she has to do is flip a switch.

 It goes without saying that eventually Hanna flips the switch, and the transmitter within gets in touch with the desired target: said Marissa (Cate Blanchett).
 This CIA mastermind wants Hanna and Erik taken alive.
 However, Erik has gone ahead to meet Hanna at the agreed meeting place and Hanna herself is captured.
 Marissa is suspicious, and with reason: in short order Hanna dispatches the False Marissa and makes a daring escape.

 Finally, she reaches the rendezvous point: Berlin.
 Marissa is in hot pursuit, aided by Isaacs (Tom Hollander), her own hit man.
 In Berlin, all the pieces come together: Hanna is the result of genetic engineering to create super-soldiers, but when the program was iced all the babies and their mothers were to be exterminated.
-Despite Marissa's best efforts, one managed to slip through--and Erik (who reveals he is not Hanna's natural father) sacrifices himself to give Hanna more time.
-At last, the confrontation between Hanna and Marissa comes amid an abandoned amusement park, and Hanna manages to triumph and go into a sequel...I mean, get away.
+Despite Marissa's best efforts, one managed to slip through, and Erik, who reveals he is not Hanna's natural father, sacrifices himself to give Hanna more time.
+At last, the confrontation between Hanna and Marissa comes amid an abandoned amusement park, and Hanna manages to triumph and go into a sequel, I mean, get away.

 I could not help think just now that the abandoned Grimm's Fairy Tale-like setting was perhaps subconsciously or deliberately taken from The Lady From Shanghai.
 In fact, that is one of the things I disliked about Hanna: how despite the story, director Joe Wright couldn't help himself in throwing these deliberately and self-consciously artsy touches to what should have been a good action film.

 I digress to point out just how bizarre the set-up was to me, let alone the curious lapses of logic.
 Here is this girl wandering around the desert, obviously not a native Morrocan, and both Sophie and Miles react as if there is nothing particularly out-of-the-ordinary in this sight.
 That is bad enough, but to think that neither Sebastian or Rachel don't think there's anything slightly weird in Hanna just wandering around the desert with no family and no real understanding of the world around them makes them downright stupid.
 There is a surprising, almost shocking lack of curiousity by the British family about Hanna herself that to my mind just didn't make any sense.

 Seth Lochhead and David Farr's screenplay (from a story by Lochhead) had me thinking of another story.
-There was a story I once heard of a child who was targeted for death but who managed to escape (even if it did cost the child the parent's life), and taken to be watched over by a foster parent until they were ready to meet the one who wants said child dead.
+There was a story I once heard of a child who was targeted for death but who managed to escape, even if it did cost the child the parent's life, and taken to be watched over by a foster parent until they were ready to meet the one who wants said child dead.

 Can I call her Hanna Potter?

 Ronan is the real star of Hanna: her mixture of curiosity and wonder at the outside world and her efficiency in killing is remarkable and the signs of a growing talent.
 Take the scene in Morocco, where she is shown her room.
-All the electrical appliances (from the magic of the sounds a television makes to the fear a coffeemaker unleashes in her) overwhelm our heroine, and Ronan's performance capture both Hanna's fascination with and fear of electricity.
+All the electrical appliances from the magic of the sounds a television makes to the fear a coffeemaker unleashes in her, overwhelm our heroine, and Ronan's performance capture both Hanna's fascination with and fear of electricity.